 If a processor as small as the Snapdragon can power a standalone or phone-based VR headset, then those headsets don’t need to be as bulky and uncomfortable as they are now.
 That is good news for the VR scene since the relative discomfort of headsets is one of the main complaints by those who have ventured into the VR market and had their opinion soured by a bad experience.

 The ubiquity of the Snapdragon processor and the ability of its new generation to help VR may just prove to be a boon for the growing VR market.
 Currently, VR has a lot of media hype, but not so many consumers, and if more VR-enabled devices are out in the market, then the burgeoning technology might get more recognition.

-Will the Snapdragon 835 kill the spectre of stagnation in the VR marketplace?
-Maybe not by itslef.
-Hopefully it helps keep that market afloat until people come around to it.
+Will the Snapdragon 835 kill the specter of stagnation in the VR marketplace?
+Maybe not by itself.
+Hopefull, it helps keep that market afloat until people come around to it.